project-slippi/slippi-launcher/CONTRIBUTING.md

 1. **Fork the Repository**: Create your own fork to work in
 2. **Create Feature Branch**: `git checkout -b add-french-translations`
-3. **Follow Workflow**: Use the yarn scripts to properly extract and update translations
+3. **Follow Workflow**: Use the yarn scripts to properly extract and sync translations
 4. **Test Thoroughly**: Verify translations work in the application
 5. **Submit PR**: Include both `.po` file changes and any necessary code changes
 6. **Provide Context**: In your PR description, explain any translation choices or cultural considerations